omghax/einstein/README.txt

 The Einstein library provides a simple arithmetic parser for Ruby apps.
-Sure, you could just use eval, but then you're opening yourself up to a world of hurt when you let users submit their own code.
-This way, you get a safe, "locked-down" arithmetic parser and evaluator without having to worry about someone haxoring your servers.
+Sure, you could just use eval, but then you're opening yourself up to a world of hurt when you accept code from untrusted sources (ie. your users).
+With Einstein, you get a safe, "locked-down" arithmetic parser and evaluator that can't run system commands or otherwise hose your server in the event of a malicious code snippet.

 == Authors